Pirates vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 13 doubles, two triples, six home runs, 35 walks and 29 RBI (68 total hits).
-He has stolen four bases.
+- Dansby Swanson has put up 72 hits with 13 doubles, two triples, seven home runs and 36 walks.
+He has driven in 30 runs with four stolen bases.

-- Swanson brings a three-game streak with at least one hit into this contest.
-In his last five games he is hitting .286 with a walk and three RBI.
+- Swanson enters this matchup looking to extend his seven-game hit streak.
+In his last 10 games he is hitting .250 with a home run, three walks and four RBI.

 Swanson Recent Games